zwave-js/node-zwave-js/packages/cc/api.md

 // @public (undocumented)
 export function assertValidCCs(container: ICommandClassContainer): void;

+// Warning: (ae-missing-release-tag) "assignLifelineIssueingCommand" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+function assignLifelineIssueingCommand(applHost: ZWaveApplicationHost_2, endpoint: IZWaveEndpoint_2, ccId: CommandClasses, ccCommand: number): Promise<void>;

 // Warning: (ae-missing-release-tag) "AssociationAddress" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)